-At each stage of the process, potential leads were lost.
-Many potential leads were annoyed that you were bothering them with a cold-call.
-Some of the calls were made to the right company, but not to the right person.
-Others were made to the right person, but the call was made at a time when the potential client was not immediately looking for your products or services.
+And at each stage of the process, potential leads were lost: Many potential leads become annoyed with once necessary cold-calls.
+Moreover some of these calls were made to the right company, but not to the right person.
+Others were made to the right person, but at the wrong time.

-Today, Google and other key search engines streamline the sales process, making it cheaper, more immediate and self-targeting:
+Today, Google and other key search engines streamline the sales process - making it cheaper, immediate, and self-targeting:

-- Clients are looking for your products and services NOW
+- Clients are looking for your specific products and services NOW

-- Restaurants: No matter how popular your restaurant is, you should always welcome new customers, especially tourists, who might not know the great restaurants in your city.
-If you had a steakhouse in Chicago, wouldn't you want to be seen at or near the top of this page?
+No matter how popular your restaurant is, new customers, especially tourists, need to be able to find your place of business.
+If you owned a steakhouse in Chicago, wouldn't you want to be seen at or near the top of this page?
 The amount of competition in your industry can vary by location, and by properly leveraging SEM, you can have your business stand out in the crowd.

 Many large companies feel that search engine optimization is not necessary since their brands are so well known.
-The fact is, online purchasers can often be impulsive.
+But, online customers can often be impulsive.
 If they find a slightly different version of what you are offering first, there’s a high likelihood they’ll get attached to that first find.
-If your company shows up a few spots ahead of your competition, that can make the difference between which one gets the sales.
+If your company shows up a few spots ahead of your competition, it can make the difference between a sale and a lost opportunity.

-While search engine marketing is only one tool in a company's overall omnichannel digital marketing strategy in the 21st century.
-From the very beginning, it should be considered an integral part of the plan.
+Search engine marketing must be a major tool in a company's overall omnichannel digital marketing strategy in the 21st century.
+From the very beginning, it should be considered an integral part of any successful advertising plan.